dij0s/PETAL/thesis/bachelor_thesis.typ

 Although the solution does not require such implementations, it remains essential to understand how geographical data is structured and the key concepts behind it.

-Datasets are labeled as layers, as the data is organized according to the geospatial paradigm.
-Data is discretized into points, meshes, polygons and other spatial representations, all collectively referred to as features.
+Datasets are labeled as layers, as the data are organized according to the geospatial paradigm.
+Data are discretized into points, meshes, polygons and other spatial representations, all collectively referred to as features.

 Those features are independent geometries located in the space, without inherent relationships.
 Thus, identifying relevant features within a municipality implies searching them inside its geographic boundaries, since no relation lies between these entities.